The story behind D&AD’s Pencil for a tree initiative

 Next up, Dada is looking to introduce afforestation in other cities such as Riyadh and Cairo.
 He says, “The urban scale is massive, water is very scarce, and their vision is bold and clearly recognizes urban greening as an essential element of their new urban vision and improved livability,” adding, “I believe our approach can restore their degraded urban lands into thriving ecosystems instead, bringing value to both humans and other organisms.”

 The D&AD Impact Programme is open to anyone shortlisted in the Future Impact category.
 The 12-month programme offers mentorship, training and visibility to support project owners with the ideation, launch and early growth of their work.
 Successful entrants will also have the opportunity to apply for a grant from the D&AD Impact Fund.
-The D&AD Awards 2022, including the Future Impact category, will be open for entries in November 2021.
+The D&AD Awards 2024, including the Future Impact category, is now open for entries.